ibm-cloud-docs/databases-for-elasticsearch/enterprise-search-tutorial.md

 {: #kkibana-ent-search-visit-deployment}
 {: step}

-The previous step will output the URL of the Kibana deployment, e.g. something like:
+The previous step will output the URL of the Kibana deployment, for example something like:

 ```sh
 kibana_endpoint = "https://kibana-app.1dqmr45rt678g05.eu-gb.codeengine.appdomain.cloud"